<?xml version="1.0" encoding="UTF-8"?>

 <image:title>WORKS</image:title>

-<image:caption>SuperOvulation, 2026.
-Her lingerie top is sewn from a hospital gown to highlight the awkward blending of intimacy with the medicalization of baby-making.
-Her gum ball machine contains chewed "gum," as the many eggs she will produce are old and useless.</image:caption>
+<image:caption>Super!Ovulator, 2026.
+This mannequin's lingerie top and superhero cape are sewn from a hospital gown to highlight the awkward blending of intimacy with the medicalization of baby-making.
+She blows a bubble, conveying her youthful care-free demeanor.
+Despite her vital appearance, her vintage gum ball machine contains chewed "gum," as the many eggs she will produce are old and useless.
+This work represents an early phase of assisted reproduction, before a woman learns the futility of her efforts.</image:caption>

 </image:image>